Mullein: How to Grow, Care for, and Harvest the Guardian of the Garden

 Mullein, also known as Verbascum thapsus, is a versatile herb that has a long history of medicinal use.
 With its tall spikes of yellow flowers and soft, woolly leaves, mullein is not only useful but also visually pleasing in your garden.
-The leaves and flowers of mullein are rich in saponins, flavonoids, and other beneficial compounds, making it a fantastic addition to your herbal arsenal.
+The leaves and flowers of mullein are rich in saponins, flavonoids, and other beneficial compounds, making it a fantastic addition to your herbal medicine toolkit.

 We're HUGE fans of Mullein and incorporate it into many of our products.
 You can learn more about our Mullein offerings and dive into our many posts about Mullein's health benefits here.

 Mullein is a stellar addition to a regenerative or permaculture garden.
 It's a biennial plant with a deep taproot system, which helps improve soil structure by breaking up compacted layers.
 This ability also aids in nutrient cycling, as it can access nutrients and minerals from deep within the soil profile.
-Mullein acts as a pioneer species, capable of improving soil fertility and paving the way for more sensitive plant species.
-Its tall stalks can provide a microclimate for shorter plants, offering some shade and wind protection.
+This is why most experts agree not to harvest mullein from the side of the road - the plant will accumulate toxins from pesticides, fuel exhaust, and other harmful chemicals as much as it will the good stuff from the soil - so be sure to only harvest mullein grown in clean soil.

-Here are some growing tips for mullein:
+Basic growing information for mullein:

 • USDA Growing Zone: 4-9